-If the authority received interest with RWT deducted between 1 April 2016 and 31 March 2017, write the total RWT in the box.
+If the authority received interest with RWT deducted between 1 April 2017 and 31 March 2018, write the total RWT in the box.

-Imputation/Māori authority credits and FDP credits attached to dividends/distributions received
+Imputation/Māori authority credits attached to dividends/distributions received

-If the authority received dividends/distributions with imputation credits/Māori authority credits or FDP credits attached between 1 April 2016 and 31 March 2017, while it had not elected to maintain an FDP account, write the total credits in the box.
+If the authority received dividends/distributions with imputation credits/Māori authority credits attached between 1 April 2017 and 31 March 2018, write the total credits in the box.